nextstrain/ncov/docs/naming_clades.md

 ### Identifying Nextstrain Clades

-To make it easy for users to identify the Nextstrain clade of their own sequences, we provide a clade assigment tool at [clades.nextstrain.org](https://clades.nextstrain.org/).
+To make it easy for users to identify the Nextstrain clade of their own sequences, we provide a clade assignment tool at [clades.nextstrain.org](https://clades.nextstrain.org/).
 In addition to assigning clades, this tool will call mutations in your sequences relative to the reference and performs some basic QC.

 You can also use the [simple python script](https://github.com/nextstrain/ncov/blob/master/assign_clades.py) to assign appropriate clades to sequences in a fasta file.